Abd2430/CKD-prediction-using-XGBoost/readme.md

 To explain the model's decisions, I used SHAP (SHapley Additive exPlanations) to identify and visualize the most influential features.

 ## Deployment:
-I deployed the final, best-performing model as an interactive web application on Flask Community Cloud, making it accessible to anyone.
+I deployed the final, best-performing model as an interactive web application using flask on Hugging face spaces, making it accessible to anyone.

 ## 📊 My Results & Analysis
 My analysis showed that XGBoost was the best model for this prediction task, consistently outperforming the other algorithms.
 I validated this with key visualizations: